Mohan-Kadam/To_Do_List/README.md

 # To_Do_List
 This is my To_Do_List built using Django Framework

-NOTE : venv file are not uploaded in this project
+NOTE : venv files are not uploaded in this project